How to Find Low-Cost or Free Spay and Neuter Clinics Near You

 - Licensing for dogs in certain cities and municipalities

-If these upfront costs are preventing you from adopting your next furry family member, talk to the animal shelter.
-While not as prolific as free spay/neuter programs, you may be able to find ways to get financial assistance locally for these services, especially if you are from a low-income household.
+If these upfront costs are preventing you from adopting your next furry family member, contact the animal shelter.
+While not as prolific as free spay/neuter programs, you may be able to find ways to get financial support locally for these services, especially if you are from a low-income household.

 And if this help exists locally, your animal shelter should know about it.